sunrise from Silver Peak, Catalina Island

 • Form reproducing, maturing, networking churches.
 The Spirit’s power thus multiplies disciples, churches, leaders, mentors, movements, and movement families (Acts 2:38-27).

-• An initiative's specific approach matters less than respect for Kingdom movements' underlying biblical principles (1 Corinthians 9:19-24; Derek Murphy: "People are the prize.")
+• An initiative's specific approach matters less than respect for Kingdom movements' underlying biblical principles.

 • Radical dependence on the Holy Spirit in fasting and prayer empowers the mission.